iOS Forensic Analysis

 Additional Database of iOS forensic analysis

-The plist is a data file that is used to store data in iOS operating system.
-Earlier, apple deployed binary or NeXSTEP format for these files.
-However, presently XLM format is used to designate plist files.
+The plist is a data file that is used to store data in the iOS operating system.
+Earlier, Apple deployed binary or NeXTSTEP format for these files.
+However, presently people use XLM format to designate plist files.

 Analysis of iOS Logical Data

-iOS operating system provide modified, accessed, changed and born times (MACB) that prove to be crucial evidence in any case involving iOS forensic analysis.
-These MACB times when used with a timeline, generate essential information for investigation.
+The ios operating system provides modified, accessed, changed and born times (MACB) that prove to be crucial evidence in any case involving iOS forensic analysis.
+These MACB times when used with a timeline, generate essential information for an investigation.

-The structure of iOS directory is common in all the iOS devices and is a hub of the entire information.
-The folder structure is similar to the UNIX layout and the files are stored in text, XML, binary and SQLite database formats.
+The structure of iOS directory is common for all the iOS devices and is a hub of the entire information.
+The folder structure is similar to the UNIX layout and the files are storedin text, XML, binary and SQLite database formats.
 The data of default applications is stored in private/var/mobile/Library folder.
 These default applications are: